 Redmond Linden tree: The Redmond Linden tree has a pyramidal shape similar to the Greenspire Linden.
 Its heart shaped leaves are larger than the Greenspire Linden but has the same dense foliage.

 Red maple: Red maples have brilliant red fall color.
 The leaves are smaller than the sugar maple leaf and are more suseptible to leaf tatter and, therefore, should be planted in a more protected area.
 The red maple is not as dense as sugar or norway maples allowing grass to grow better underneath the tree.
 The two best cultivars of red maples to plant are October Glory and Red Sunset.
+A fast growing red maple tree is the Autumn Blaze Red Maple.
 The biggest red maple tree in Minonk is located at the northwest corner of Fifth and Walnut Streets.

 Red Oak: The Red Oak tree is the fastest growing of the oak trees and has a deep red color in the fall.
-The tree has a pleasant open shape and does not lose branches during wind storms.
+The tree has a pleasant open shape and is long lived.
 A nice red oak tree can be viewed across from the Fieldcrest Elementary South Grade School in front of the second house from the corner of Johnson and Fifth.

 Hackberry: The Hackberry tree is a tall vase shaped tree that looks similar to the American Elm tree when mature.
 It is fairly fast growing and provides filtered shade.
 It is long lived and disease resistance with yellow leaves in the fall.